Zaheer03/Zaheer03/README.md

 Web Programming
 ---------------

-I'm studying as a mechanical engineering and I'm Currently learning web programming with JavaScript and python
+I'm studying as a Mechanical engineering and I'm Currently learning Web programming with JavaScript and python

 * 🌍  I'm based in india
 * ✉️  You can contact me at [smohammedzaheer0323@gmail.com](mailto:smohammedzaheer0323@gmail.com)